jasongrimes/docs/composer.md

 # Composer notes

+Some notes in preparation for a talk on Composer.

+# Intro

+## What is Composer?

+* One-line definition
+* Compare to PEAR, svn externals, git submodules
+* Other languages have had this for awhile: npm (Node), pip (Python), bundler (Ruby) Composer is pretty new.
+(Since when?)

+## Installing

+## Use cases

+Two main use cases:

+* managing dependencies in a project
+* distributing a library

+# Managing dependencies

-## Creating a composer package
+## Simple example of getting a dependency package

+## Specifying package versions

+## Bootstrapping projects

+## Adding more dependencies

+## Finding packages

+## Autoloading

+## System dependencies

+## composer.lock

+# Distributing a library

 See https://github.com/composer/composer/blob/master/doc/02-libraries.md

-### Create a composer.json for the package
+## Create a composer.json for the package

-First create a git repo for the package.
+First create a repo for the package.

 Then add a composer.json in the root directory: